 Habitat: Curly Dock is a plant of roadsides, pastures and field edges and easily infiltrates open areas and become invasive.
 It grows from a taproot and spread by re-seeding.

 Names: The genus name, Rumex, is the Latin name for Docks and probably derived from 'rumo', meaning 'to suck' which alludes to an old Roman practice of sucking the leaves of docks to obtain moisture.
 The species name, crispus, means 'closely curled' referring to the nature of the leaf.
-The plant was originally classified in the genus Lapathum, which name was derived from Greek and meant "to cleanse" which was a way of referring to the plants medicinal value as a purgative.
-The genus Rumex is quite extensive world-wide and R. crispus is the most found member, occurring throughout the world except, perhaps, Antarctica.
-The alternate common name of Yellow Dock refers to the color of the inside of the root.
-See notes below.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: The green flowers of early July with crinkly (curly) leaf edges.
 Leaves have a wide stalk and a thick midvein.

 Below: The 3 larger tepals make a 3-sided enclosure when viewed from the bottom (1st photo).
-On the larger tepal main vein forms a tubercle - one usually larger than those on the other 2 large tepals.
+On the larger tepals main veins there usually forms a tubercle - one usually larger than those on the other 2 large tepals.
 These turn reddish (2nd photo) as the flower matures before finally turning dark brown at maturity (3rd photo).
 Seeds illustrated below.